People occasionally ask us whether listening to binaural beats can cause side effects.

 Because binaural beats combine two sine waves, there is a subtle, recognizable harmony that occurs, along with a slight pulsation in rhythm.

-The sound pattern that creates a sine wave occurs in nature, in ocean waves for example; and in music, bass sounds for example.
+The frequency pattern that creates a sine wave occurs in nature, too; in ocean waves, for example.

-In short, we are used to hearing frequencies like this.
+In short, we are accustomed to hearing frequencies like this.
 It is basically just a sound that lacks harmonics (any notable melody).

-This is why it is high unlikely that a listening could do you any harm.
+This is why it is highly unlikely that listening could do you any harm.

 You can test listening to binaural beats on this page.
 Simply grab a pair of headphones and follow the instructions.